tautaus/learning-note/CPP notes/Algebraic Data Types.md

 - `std::forward_as_tuple`

 Therefore, std::tie can also be use to unpacked the tuple.
 In this case, we use `std::ignore` to drop the unwanted alternative.
 The other thing that needs to be cautious about is that tie is not a simultaneous assignment, which means we should not use multiple assignments in 1 line. `std::tie(x,y) = std::tie(y,x)` might not behave as what we expect.

+Tuple is useful but the overusing of it might make the code too messy (just use a named class/struct in public inferfaces).